 Enable read from file for pins

 For pins displayed on the map are stored details like property coordinates and the way we load pins without the “Read from file” system might not be handled on some servers and the website starts to slow down from less than 200 properties.

-So – just in case – a test that read from file system works with the “generate pins” button (manual control) or a cron that generates new pins every 24 hours automatically.
+So – just in case – a test that read from the file system works with the “generate pins” button (manual control) or a cron that generates new pins every 24 hours automatically.

 Limit the number of pins to a number supported by your hosting